openfun/marsha/UPGRADE.md

 - new setting `AWS_BASE_NAME`.
 The value should be the terraform workspace name used to deploy all the AWS stack.
 For example if your workspace name is `production` set `AWS_BASE_NAME` to `production`
+- AWS lambda-encode must be deployed before running Django migrations.
+- A Django data migration will be run that will look to all existing timed text tracks in the S3 source bucket and trigger the marsha-encode lambda to escape them.
+If you don't want to run this migration you should set `SHOULD_RUN_TIMEDTEXT_TRACKS_ESCAPING_MIGRATION` setting to False.
+We want to warn that not running this migration is strongly discouraged and poses security threats as the content of the timed text tracks will now be displayed insecurely by React.

 ## 2.10.x to 3.0.x